DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4_the-building-blocks-of-programs.md

-#4.
-THE BUILDING BLOCKS OF PROGRAMS
+#THE BUILDING BLOCKS OF PROGRAMS

 ##### Once we are ready to dive deeper into developing Visual Programs, we will need a deeper understanding of the building blocks we will use.
 This chapter introduces fundamental concepts around data - the stuff that travels through the Wires of our Dynamo program.